CT SB 837 (Public Act 21-191, 2021) — View source legislation

 Require Written Supplier Certifications

-Obtain compliance certifications from every packaging supplier referencing CT Public Act 23-135.
-Written documentation is your primary defense against both civil and criminal enforcement actions.
+Consider requesting compliance certifications from every packaging supplier referencing CT Public Act 23-135.
+Written documentation may be relevant to enforcement outcomes against both civil and criminal enforcement actions.

 Establish an Internal Compliance Review